xssfox/freedv-tnc/README.md

 Credits
 --
-David Rowe and the FreeDV team for developing the modem abd libraries
+David Rowe and the FreeDV team for developing the modem and libraries

 Warnings
 --